South Africa election: Everyone's a winner

 Or will President Zuma feel he has an excuse to continue with his business-as-usual juggling act - as he tries to balance the demands of union allies, internal rivals and business leaders?

-ANC leaders have been queuing up to insist that decisive change is coming.'New focus'
+ANC leaders have been queuing up to insist that decisive change is coming.

 Meanwhile, the election has already brought a measure of clarity to the country's eclectic opposition - by virtually eradicating a whole range of smaller parties (remember Agang?), and leaving only two with any claim to a national profile.